vodquang96/django-anymail/docs/installation.rst

 (to facilitate credential rotation).
 See :ref:`securing-webhooks`.

 Default is unset, which leaves your webhooks insecure.
-Anymail will warn if you try to use webhooks with setting up authorization.
+Anymail will warn if you try to use webhooks without a shared secret.

 This is actually implemented using HTTP basic authorization, and the string is technically a "username:password" format.
 But you should *not* use any real username or password for this shared secret.

+.. versionchanged:: 1.4

+    The earlier WEBHOOK_AUTHORIZATION setting was renamed WEBHOOK_SECRET, so that Django error reporting sanitizes it.
+The old name is still allowed in v1.4, but will be removed in a near-future release.
+You should update your settings.

 .. setting:: ANYMAIL_REQUESTS_TIMEOUT